Jerware/PinSim/README.md

 New features & improvements added 6/20/2016:

 * Pressing LB & A simultaneously sets plunger dead zone.
 This compensates for PC pinball games that have a huge plunger dead zone that works on Gamepads but is accentuated on real hardware.
 Just pull the plunger until just before the one in-game starts to move and then hit LB & A with your other hand.
 This setting is not saved between power cycles.
-* The accelerometer is zeroed out ever ytime A is pressed.
+* The accelerometer is zeroed out every time A is pressed.
 * Hold left flipper on boot to perform a rumble test.
 * Hold right flipper on boot to disable accelerometer.
-* Better plunge detection code that scales depending on how far back the plunger is pulled master.
+* Better plunge detection code that scales based on how far back the plunger is pulled.